7 Ways to Build Resilience and Handle Challenges

 Resilience is about how you handle life’s difficulties.
-It’s not about what happens to you, but how you react to what happens that makes all the difference in your life.
+It’s not about what happens to you but how you react to what makes all the difference in your life.

 You can save yourself lots of heartaches if you become proactive and resilient instead of a victim of life.

 Meditation is geared to help you meet life’s challenges making you more resilient.
 Meditation teaches you to come back to the present and stop going over the past in your head repeatedly.

 Meditation enhances the skills that make you more resilient.
 Here are some of the skills that meditation fosters that help builds resiliency.

 Doing things that promote self-awareness can step back and observe your behavior, thoughts, and emotions.
 It helps you see the bigger picture without being too attached to the outcome.

 Accepting your thoughts, feelings, and emotions with no judgment.
 It helps you stand separate from the experience without getting too involved in it, allowing you to cope better.

 Be mindful of how others behave towards you to respond rather than react to them.

 Meditation is simply observing what is happening around you, inside of you, and projecting yourself into the future.

 When you meditate on resilience, you can intend to be resilient.
 This is where the magic happens.